MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 >**Can Microsoft turn off the throttle to help me with migration?**  **No.** Throttling is in place to protect the reliability and availability of the service.
 Throttling rules cannot be disabled or suspended.
 Opening a support ticket will not lift throttle.
 See the [FAQ and Troubleshooting](#faq-and-troubleshooting) section below for additional information.

-This article explains the factors that influence performance when migrating content to SharePoint and OneDrive.
+This article explains the factors that influence performance when migrating content to SharePoint Online and OneDrive.

 Migration performance can be impacted by network infrastructure, file size, migration time, and throttling.
 Understanding these will help you plan and maximize the efficiency of your migration.